diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * yarn.app.mapreduce.am.job.task.estimator.class
 org.apache.hadoop.mapreduce.v2.app.speculate.LegacyTaskRuntimeEstimator

-Speculative execution is turned on by default.
-It can be enabled or disabled independently for map tasks and reduce tasks, on a cluster-wide basis, or on a per-job basis.

 Why would you ever want to turn speculative execution off?
 * On a busy cluster, speculative execution can reduce overall throughput
 The goal of speculative execution is to reduce job execution time, but this comes at the cost of cluster efficiency.
 On a busy cluster, speculative execution can reduce overall throughput, since redundant tasks are being executed in an attempt to bring down the execution time for a single job.
 For this reason, `some cluster administrators prefer to turn it off on the cluster and have users explicitly turn it on for individual jobs.
 This was especially relevant for older versions of Hadoop, when speculative execution could be overly aggressive in scheduling speculative tasks`.